Trapezoid In The NHL

 Conclusion

-This brings us to the end of trapezoids in the NHL.
-The NHL will continue to bring up rules and regulations to ensure that fans of the game enjoy every match.
-In addition, there will be implementations to ensure that the game gains popularity and expands as widely as possible.
+This concludes the NHL’s use of trapezoids.
+The NHL will keep introducing rules and restrictions to make sure that game enthusiasts enjoy each and every game.
+There will also be implementations to guarantee that the game becomes well-liked and spreads as broadly as possible.